Case Status:

 Outcome

-Plaintiffs continue to litigate the case, seeking changes to Michigan’s Medicaid system so that children with developmental disabilities, emotional impairments, and/or mental illnesses get the services they need to get treated in the community, not institutions.
+Plaintiffs are seeking final approval of the settlement agreement.
+The case seeks to make changes to Michigan’s Medicaid system so that children with severe emotional, behavioral, and psychiatric conditions get the services they need in the community, not institutions.

 Case name: D.D. et al v.
 Michigan Department of Health & Human Services and Elizabeth Hertel